 - faintness or dizziness

 - rapid heartbeat

 - severe swelling, which might occur in a body part some way from the bite area, such as the tongue or lips

 - very severe itching

 These symptoms require immediate medical attention.

-An infected insect bite can lead to:
+An insect bite that develops infection can lead to:

 - pus inside or around the bite